El Texano: Professional wrestling career

 Aguilar began training for a career in Lucha Libre (professional wrestling) at a very early age after receiving his parents' consent to do so.
 He made his wrestling debut on February 1, 1972 at the age of 13.
 In Mexico becoming a wrestler at such a young age is rare, but not unheard of if parental consent is given.
 He made his debut as an enmascarado (masked wrestler) using the ring name "Billy the Kid", portraying a Cowboy character.
 Aguilar continued to train under Antonio Cruz in the years following his debut as he worked under a number of different enmascarado characters such as Ry Navarro, El Vaquero ("The Cowboy"), Juan El Texano and Johnny Texas.
-After working primarily in and around his native state of Baja California he started making appearances in Mexico Citiy around 1975, working for Empresa Mexicana de Lucha Libre (EMLL), the world's oldest and one of Mexico's biggest professional wrestling promotions.
+After working primarily in and around his native state of Baja California he started making appearances in Mexico City around 1975, working for Empresa Mexicana de Lucha Libre (EMLL), the world's oldest and one of Mexico's biggest professional wrestling promotions.
 During one show in Arena Coliseo, EMLL's secondary venue, a lucha libre magazine writer suggested he should simply work as "El Texano" ("The Texan"), a ring name Aguilar used from that point on until his death.
 While working for EMLL he also began training with Guadalajara, Jalisco based wrestling trainer Cuauhtémoc "Diablo" Velasco, one of the most famous wrestling trainers in Mexico.